TREEcg/SmartDataStreams-Spec/README.md

-# The Smart Data Streams specification
+# The Smart Data Specification for Semantically Describing Streams

-A Smart Data Stream is a stream of objects that have undergone transformations.
+A `sds:Stream` is a stream of objects that have undergone transformations.
 These transformations are described in RDF.

 The objective of a Smart Data Stream is to have a semantically described stream.
 This information contains the lineage of the stream.